brianbuccola/brianbuccola.github.io/work.md

 ## Proceedings Papers

 - Brian Buccola and Andreas Haida.
 In preparation.
-A surface-scope analysis of authoritative readings of modified numerals. *Sinn und Bedeutung 21*. ([slides][sub21])
+A surface-scope analysis of authoritative readings of modified numerals. *Sinn und Bedeutung* 21. ([slides][sub21])

 - Brian Buccola.
 2016.
 [Severing maximality from *fewer than*: Evidence from genericity][sub20]. *Sinn und Bedeutung* 20.
 127--144.